Best Haircuts for Oblong Face Men 2026: Strategic Styling Guide for Queens NYC

 High Fades & Skin Fades

-Why avoid: Removes 90% of side volume, creating dramatic vertical emphasis.
+Why avoid: Removes too much side volume, creating dramatic vertical emphasis.
 The high contrast between shaved sides and longer top draws the eye straight up and down.

 Pompadours & High Quiffs